redis/redis-doc/topics/protocol.md

 errors, or may provide a generic way to trap errors by directly providing the error name to the caller as a string.

-However such a feature should not be considered vital as it is rarely useful, and a limited client implementation may simply return a generic error condition, such as `false`.
+However, such a feature should not be considered vital as it is rarely useful, and a limited client implementation may simply return a generic error condition, such as `false`.

 RESP Integers
 -------------